JB1984/CampaignProject3/README.md

 This app is in development.
 If you want to give it a try just do the following:
   1. Clone this project
-  2. In the project folder open a console and type in "npm run dev"
+  2. In the project folder open a console and type in "npm run dev".
+Note you will need to have Node.js installed on your machine.
   3. Once npm has a local server running navigate to http://localhost:3000